Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 * Academy.InitializeAcademy() — Called once when the environment is launched.
 * Academy.AcademyStep() — Called at every simulation step before
-Agent.AgentStep() (and after the agents collect their state observations).
+Agent.AgentAct() (and after the agents collect their observations).
 * Academy.AcademyReset() — Called when the Academy starts or restarts the simulation (including the first time).